OPS-E2E-PPE/VBA-Docs/api/Publisher.WebCommandButton.ButtonText.md

 ## Example

-This example creates a new Web command button, assigns text to appear on its face, and specifies an email address to which to send the form data.
+This example creates a new web command button, assigns text to appear on its face, and specifies an email address to which to send the form data.

 ```vb
 Sub NewWebForm()